cheesefish/happy_merchant/README.md

 * BugFix: Patches a bug in the codebase.

-* Documentations: Changes in documentation.
+* Documentation: Changes in documentation.

 * Refactor: Code change that does not fix a bug nor adds a new feature.